nyu-dl/dl4ir-doc2query/README.md

 cd ..
 ```

-And [Anserini](https://github.com/castorini/Anserini), so we can index and
+We also need to install [Anserini](https://github.com/castorini/Anserini), so we can index and
 retrieve the expanded documents.

 ```